 Hygge can be a natural extension of simplifying

 A friend recently asked me if I do anything specific to add more Hygge into our home.
 I realized I don’t do anything intentionally.
 But creating a simple, cozy, inviting home is what I naturally gravitate towards.

 To me, both minimalism and Hygge come back to creating a home and space you love.
-Both minimalism and Hygge are about being intentional with your space and filling it with things you love or use.
+Focusing on being intentional with your space and filling it with things you love or use.

 Getting rid of the clutter, the excess and the distractions are essential to creating a space that is inviting and easy to enjoy the present moment in.